alexjab/thebulk/README.md

 [![NPM version](https://badge.fury.io/js/thebulk.svg)](http://badge.fury.io/js/thebulk)

-a simple, content agnostic, bulk data generator for node.js
+A simple, content agnostic, bulk data generator for node.js

 TheBulk generates bulk data for your programs, and frees you from the tedious task of comming up with dummy data.